Columbus Day Open House

 What is social media?

-Social media, also known as Web 2.0, refers to interactive parts of the Internet where we can communicate with such audiences as prospective students, current students, faculty and staff, alumni, parents and friends of the college.
+Social media refers to interactive parts of the Internet where we can communicate with such audiences as prospective students, current students, faculty and staff, alumni, parents and friends of the college.
 It is NOT a bullhorn where the main point is to push out information; it's more about conversations.
-The realm of social media includes (but is not limited to) Facebook, Twitter, YouTube, blogs, Formspring, Foursquare and more.
+The realm of social media includes (but is not limited to) Facebook, Twitter, YouTube, Instagram, blogs and more.
 Since social media is an ever-evolving field, more outlets and applications continue to appear and adapt to users' needs.

 Why social media?

 While having a presence in social media adds to what you do, remember that maintaining your own website and its official information remains key.
 Experts recommend a "hub and spoke" model where social media efforts often drive users back to your own (oswego.edu) website.
-In the past year, Facebook alone drove more than 110,000 visits to oswego.edu.
+In an average year, for example, Facebook alone drives more than 110,000 visits to oswego.edu.

 How do we get a share/retweet/boost from official channels?

-The college's primary Facebook and Twitter accounts, run by the Office of Public Affairs, happily promote awesome content that shows SUNY Oswego is a vibrant community full of opportunities and activities.
+The college's primary Facebook and Twitter accounts, run by the Office of Communications and Marketing, happily promote awesome content that shows SUNY Oswego is a vibrant community full of opportunities and activities.
 Campus entities promoting events, programs and other aspects of the college (i.e. not commercial or spam) are welcome to post on the college's Facebook wall.
-For consideration of a Twitter retweet to amplify messages with outstanding content, promoting upcoming events or otherwise showing potential interest to the college's stakeholders, include @sunyoswego in the middle or end of the tweet.
+For consideration of a Twitter retweet to amplify messages with outstanding content, promoting upcoming events or otherwise showing potential interest to the college's stakeholders, include @sunyoswego in the middle or end of the tweet (if you start a tweet with @sunyoswego, only people following both accounts will see it in their stream).
 You may also want to consult our content strategy section for more information about effective social media practices.